Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/initial-motion-system.md

 - A *Motion* system which implements a state machine that can be used to move things around and interact with the outside world

-We've got one big problem though.
+We've got one big problem though...

-This is a simulation that runs in the browser.
-At the moment all we can see is a white screen with a rapidly changing [FPS Counter][fps-counter] in one corner.
+This is a simulation that runs in the browser and at the moment all we can see is a white screen with a rapidly changing [FPS Counter][fps-counter] in one corner.
 There's currently no way to interact with our simulator, set motion parameters, or even see what it's doing.

-That'll be the main goal for next time.
+That'll be our goal for next time.

 [previous]: {{< ref "simple-automation-sequences.md#the-next-step" >}}
 [fps-counter]: {{< ref "fps-counter.md" >}}